-Logan Wolverine Movie: Non-Spoiler Look At Hugh Jackman’s Last Wolverine Movie
+‘Logan’ Wolverine Movie: Non-Spoiler Look At Hugh Jackman’s Last Wolverine Movie

 The R rating of the Logan Wolverine movie – most people acknowledge – was only possible this time around because of the tremendous success the R-rated Deadpool movie enjoyed only last year.
 As reported by Box Office Mojo, Deadpool pulled in almost $800 million worldwide on a budget of only $58 million.

-Before Deadpool, there was a stigma against R-rated superhero films with the studios, with the feeling being that an R-rated superhero movie like Logan would be losing a portion of its audience – i.e. children – who wouldn’t be seeing the film.
-But Deadpool’s tremendous box office success seems to have put this concern to bed.
+Before Deadpool, there was a stigma against R-rated superhero films with the studios, with the feeling being that an R-rated superhero movie like Logan would be losing a portion of its audience – particularly children – who wouldn’t be seeing the film.
+But Deadpool‘s tremendous box office success seems to have put this concern to bed.

 Old Man Logan

 Wolverine movie reviews in the past have noted how far away from the character in the comic books Logan has actually moved.
-It’s not that Hugh Jackman’s portrayal of Wolverine is bad – on the contrary – it’s that the plot, structure and rating of the X-Men movies limited what he could do.
+It’s not that Hugh Jackman’s portrayal of Wolverine is bad – on the contrary – it’s that the plot, structure, and rating of the X-Men movies limited what he could do.

 But most reviewers of the new Logan Wolverine movie agree it draws many of its themes – as well as its tone – from the highly popular Old Man Logan series in Marvel comics.
 In the Old Man Logan comics, we see a nearly apocalyptic world in which Logan is one of the few remaining good guy mutants and the villains have taken over the United States.